ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

   - Guessing a students name based on input

+### 3.3 Limitations
+- Return codes of tested submissions need to be larger or equal zero (see python subprocess() call)
 ## 4 Future Development
 In this section we'll describe planned future reworks and structural improvements for future work.